afemal/afemal.github.io/_portfolio/Credit_Card_Churn.md

 The eXtreme Gradient Boosting classification model performed better than the other models.
 Therefore, I concatenated the training and validation data and performed a cross-validation randomized grid search to choose the best parameters.
 The fine-tuned eXtreme Gradient Boosting model was fit on the test data and produced the results seen in *Table 2*.

 <figure>
-  <figcaption>Table 2: Evaluation metric values of selected model after fine-tuning of parameters</figcaption>
+  <figcaption>Table 2: Evaluation metric values after parameter tuning</figcaption>
   <img src="https://user-images.githubusercontent.com/61814648/114947954-e7bd5400-9e02-11eb-8a2f-444d3d736d4d.png" style="width:100%">
 </figure>